funbunch/bradys-boneyard-pitch/README.md

 # Brady Bunch the Rescue's Boneyard
 ## About the Game

 Brady's favorite thing is a good bone.
 And he loves to run.
 Help Brady move to collect as many bones as he can.
+He also loves to find and chew on objects that aren't great for him.
+Help him stay away from those.

 ## Tech Stack
 - HTML - Possibly with use of Canvas
 - CSS - I intend to incorporate Tailwind CSS where I can.
 - Javascript
----
 ## MVP
 - Create background of a field.
 - Create character of dog.